 - To conduct business analysis and data analytics, including:

-- using your personal information in conjunction with advanced analytics and artificial intelligence techniques to perform business analysis and data analytics (for example to enable us to automate underwriting decisions to simplify and accelerate your insurance purchasing experience, or to enable us to detect patterns of fraud to reduce its impact and, ultimately, lower premiums)
+- using your personal information in conjunction with advanced analytics and artificial intelligence techniques to perform business analysis and data analytics, for example: to enable us to detect patterns of fraud to reduce its impact

 - To test and troubleshoot our internal systems, and assess and enhance our security safeguards, business planning, and management, including assessing resource needs